amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/README.md

     <img src="https://github.com/amramer/Semantic-Segmentation-Model-for-Autonomous-Vehicles-An-End-to-End-ML-Workflow/blob/main/media/W&B_Workspace_panels.gif" alt="GIF" width="700" height="640">
 </div>

-## License
-This project is licensed under the MIT License.
-For more details, please refer to the [LICENSE](LICENSE) file included in the repository.

 ## Future Work
 To enhance the capabilities and performance of this project, the following improvements are planned: